mshirhaan/dsa-studio/PROJECT_STRUCTURE.md

 ## Overview

-This document explains the structure and organization of the DSA Teaching Studio codebase.
+This document explains the structure and organization of the DSA Studio codebase.

 ## Directory Structure